-Most Christians firmly believe in the importance of spending daily regular time in God’s Word and in prayer.
+Most Christians firmly believe in the importance of spending daily regular quiet time in God’s Word and in prayer.
 Yet, so many of us struggle to do this consistently.
 Perhaps that’s because we think this time with God has to be a monumental, mystical experience.
 In fact, you can begin developing this spiritual discipline in as little as seven minutes a day.

 In fact, very soon you will discover that it is impossible to spend only seven minutes with the Lord.
 An amazing thing happens—seven minutes become 20, and it’s not long before you’re spending 30 precious minutes with Him.